protontypes/open-sustainable-technology/README.md

 - [rWBclimate](https://github.com/ropensci/rWBclimate) - is an R interface for the World Bank climate data used in the World Bank climate knowledge portal.
 - [TECA](https://github.com/LBL-EESA/TECA) - the Toolkit for Extreme Climate Analysis, contains a collection of climate anlysis algorithms targetted at extreme event detection and analysis.
 - [Climate Data Store Toolbox](https://cds.climate.copernicus.eu/toolbox/doc/index.html) - Dive into this wealth of information about the Earth's past, present and future climate.
-- [CLIMA-Land](https://github.com/CliMA/Land) - Everything within the Land model (Soil Plant Atmosphere Module, Land Hydrology, etc)
+- [CLIMA-Land](https://github.com/CliMA/Land) - Everything within the Land model (Soil Plant Atmosphere Module, Land Hydrology, etc).
 - [maja](https://github.com/CNES/MAJA) - is an atmospheric correction and cloud screening software.
 - [VAPOR](https://github.com/NCAR/VAPOR) - is the Visualization and Analysis Platform for Ocean, Atmosphere, and Solar Researchers.
 - [CoralNet](https://github.com/beijbom/coralnet) - is a website which serves as a repository and resource for benthic image analysis.